Jaws 2: Development and writing

-Three sharks were built for the film.
+Three new mechanical sharks were constructed for the film.
 The first was the "platform shark", also referred to as the "luxurious shark".
-Special mechanical effects supervisor Robert Mattey and Roy Arbogast used the same body mould used for the shark in the first film.
-The sharks from the original film had rotted behind sheds on the lower lot of Universal Studios in the intervening years, and the only pieces that were salvageable were the chromoly tube frames.
+Special mechanical effects supervisor Robert Mattey and Roy Arbogast used the same body mold used for the shark in the first film.
+The production had planned to refurbish and use the sharks from the original film, but it was discovered they had rusted and rotted away after having been stored behind sheds on the lower lot of Universal Studios in the intervening years.
+The only pieces that were salvageable were the bare frames, made from chromoly tubing.
 Mattey's design was much more complicated and ambitious than the first film.
 The same (male) body was used, but a brand new head was made by sculptor Chris Mueller which made use of an all-new mouth mechanism, one which incorporated jowls to disguise the pinching of the cheeks that had proven to be a problem with the shark in the original film.
-The sharks for Jaws 2 were known as Bruce Two (the sharks for the original film had been nicknamed "Bruce", after Steven Spielberg's lawyer), but on set they were referred to as "Fidel" and "Harold", the latter after David Brown's Beverly Hills lawyer.
+The sharks for Jaws 2 were known as "Bruce Two" (the sharks for the original film had been nicknamed "Bruce", after Spielberg's lawyer Bruce Ramer), but on set they were referred to as "Fidel" and "Harold", the latter after David Brown's Beverly Hills lawyer.
 The other shark props used were a fin and a full shark, both of which could be pulled by boats.
 "Cable Junction", the island shown in the film's climax, was actually a floating barge covered with fiber-glass rocks.
 This was created in order to enable the shark platform to be positioned to it as close as possible (a real island would have hindered this due to the upward slope of the seabed making the shark platform visible).
 Like the first film, footage of real sharks filmed by Australian divers Ron and Valerie Taylor was used for movement shots that could not be convincingly achieved using the mechanical sharks.

 Although the first film was commended for leaving the shark to the imagination until two thirds of the way through, Szwarc felt that they should show it as much as possible because the dramatic "first image of it coming out of the water" in the first film could never be repeated.
 Szwarc believed that the reduction of the first film's Hitchcockian suspense was inevitable because the audience already knew what the shark looked like from the first film.
 Reviewers have since commented that there was no way that they were ever going to duplicate the original's effectiveness.
 The filmmakers gave the new shark a more menacing look by scarring it in the early boat explosion.